Gu’s global coming-out party ends with 3rd Olympic medal

 MEN’S HOCKEY

-Finland moved on to the men’s hockey gold medal game by beating surprise semifinalist Slovakia 2-0.
+The Russians and Finland will meet in the gold medal game Sunday.
+The defending champion Russians beat Sweden 2-1 in a shootout, and Finland defeated surprise semifinalist Slovakia 2-0.

-Tournament MVP candidate Sakari Manninen scored his fourth goal of the Olympics for Finland and former Florida Panthers goaltender Harri Sateri made 28 saves for the shutout.
-Harri Pesonen sealed it with an empty-netter in the final minute.
+Ivan Fedotov made 34 saves in regulation and overtime against Sweden and six more in the eight-round shootout, and Anton Slepyshev scored in regulation.
+Former NHL forwards Nikita Gusev and Yegor Yakovlev and New Jersey Devils prospect Arseni Grisyuk scored in the shootout.

-The Finns, looking for their first Olympic men’s gold medal, will play the winner of the Russians-Sweden semifinal in Sunday’s final.
+Tournament MVP candidate Sakari Manninen scored his fourth goal of the Olympics for Finland, and former Florida Panthers goaltender Harri Sateri made 28 saves for the shutout of Slovakia.
+The Finns are looking for their first Olympic gold medal.

-Slovakia will play the loser for the bronze.
+Slovakia will play Sweden for the bronze.
 It is going for its first hockey medal of any kind since the breakup of Czechoslovakia.